About Grace Church School

 Located in the Grace Church parish house, the School has six classrooms, a library, two sunny rooftop playgrounds, a gymnasium, a kitchen, rooms for music and creative movement classes, and a shady, secret garden.
 The School community gains a heightened sense of comfort and beauty from the 19th-century architecture and from the quiet splendor of the church itself, where the children sing for their families to celebrate the winter holidays and at the school year’s end.

 The devotion and experience of our teachers and staff are exceptional.
-Hope N. Prosky, School director since 1983, came to Grace in the late 1970s to establish the Twos Program.
-She has been an early childhood teacher for more than 50 years and is a New York State-licensed school psychologist.
+Director Amy Morgano was the founding Director of the Kaplan Nursery School in midtown Manhattan from 2000 until she joined Grace in July 2015.
+Amy received her MS in Education from Bank Street College.
+Former Director Hope N. Prosky came to Grace in the late 1970s to establish the Twos Program and served as Director from 1983-2015.
 Many of our teachers have been with us for 20 years or more.
 All our teachers have extensive training in early childhood education, and head teachers have a master’s degree in early childhood education.

 The educational philosophy of Grace Church School emphasizes a caring preschool community that is open and accepting, one in which children are encouraged to fulfill their social, emotional and intellectual potential at a pace in harmony with their needs.
 This environment is based on mutual trust between the children and their teachers and between the children and their peers.
 A sense of security and self-esteem enable children to question, to explore, to dream, to create and to grow in conjunction with their individual learning styles.
 We believe that meaningful learning situations, which provide the foundations of love of learning and respect for all peoples, encourage children to grow and flourish.